 - Application installer

 Although XsOnline doesn’t support the popular cPanel control panel, its own control panel is equally capable and easy to use.
 The control panel lets you manage your website files, FTP accounts, domains, email accounts, and more.
 It also comes with a the SimpleScripts one-click installer which does the same job as the more popular Softaculous installer in terms of allowing you to install CMS and other applications such as WordPress, Joomla, PrestaShop, Magento, Drupal, TYPO3, and phpBB.

-As an alternative to creating a CMS-backed website, you can instead use the free website builder that has hundreds of preinstalled layout templates and a simple drag-and-drop interface.
-With this, you don’t need web design or development skills to establish your web presence.
+Instead of creating a CMS-backed website, you can go for the free website builder that offers hundreds of preinstalled layout templates and a simple drag-and-drop interface.
+This way, you don’t need web design or development skills to establish your web presence.

 Pricing and Support

 XsOnline’s prices are average for the European and international markets.
 You can pay in euros on an annual basis using PayPal, credit/debit cards, or bank transfer.
 There is no refund or money-back guarantee as far as I can see.